 - The consent process must allow prospective subjects sufficient time to consider whether to participate in the study, consult with others and have all their questions answered.

 - The IRB may require investigators to develop a formal plan to assess and confirm that the subject understands the consent.
 This may include the use of a written tool, requiring a friend or family member to be present, requiring a waiting period or observation of the consent process by a representative of the IRB.

-- Delegation of Responsibility for Obtaining Consent: If the Principal Investigator is delegating the responsibility for conducting the consent interview and obtaining informed consent to someone else on the research team, the PI must formally delegate this responsibility to this person or persons by naming them in the research application and in the research records (delegation log).
-The person must have received UIC IRB training and be up to date on UIC IRB continuing education requirements to perform this function.
+- Delegation of Responsibility for Obtaining Consent: If the Principal Investigator is delegating the responsibility for conducting the consent interview and obtaining informed consent to someone else on the research team, the PI must formally delegate this responsibility to this person or persons by naming them in the research records (i.e., delegation log).
+All individuals who are delegated to conduct the consent interview and obtain informed consent must have received the applicable UIC Investigator training and be up to date on UIC Investigator continuing education requirements to perform these functions..

 - Providing Subjects with Notice of Additional Reporting Requirements.
 Investigators and the IRB should be aware of when the informed consent document must include a statement explaining that confidentiality might be breached due to Illinois reporting laws, including for positive HIV status, elder and child abuse, cancer, and certain infectious diseases.
-(Refer UIC HSPP Policy and Procedure Ethical Standards and Legal Principles).
+(Refer to UIC HSPP policy Ethical Standards and Legal Principles).

-- Any changes in the informed consent documents or processes after IRB approval must be submitted as a modification to the IRB for review and approval prior to implementation.
+- Any changes in the informed consent documents or processes after IRB approval must be submitted as an amendment to the IRB for review and approval prior to implementation.

 |Version (#, date)